mullerdavid/ctf_writeups/cyberquest24/Online_OSINT_Numbers/WRITEUP.md

 The wav file is about some numbers.

-The speech can be trascribed with the [openai-whisper](https://pypi.org/project/openai-whisper/) module.
+The speech can be transcribed with the [openai-whisper](https://pypi.org/project/openai-whisper/) module.

 ```bash
 whisper notes.wav --model medium